jacaceresf/jacaceresf/README.md

 ### Hello World! 👋 It's jacaceresf!

-I'm a backend developer currently working with Java (Spring), JavaScript (React), Python and sometimes with Kotlin (ktor). 🔭 I’m currently working at BFGO Mx.
+I'm a backend developer currently working with Java (Spring), JavaScript (React), Python and sometimes with Kotlin (ktor).
 ## 👨‍💻 Languages and Tools:

 <table>